 Global Perspectives on Tax Reform- Amsterdam

 The United States Congress is embarking on fundamental tax reform for the first time in more than 30 years.
 The consequences will be felt throughout the global economy, creating both new risks and opportunities.
 What will it mean for your firm, your clients, and your future?
-Join Tax Analysts, STEP, and The Amsterdam Centre for Tax Law for an exciting and informative discussion on November 8 at The Amsterdam Centre for Tax Law.
+Join Tax Analysts, Sharp Partners P.A, and The Amsterdam Centre for Tax Law for an exciting and informative discussion on November 8 at The Amsterdam Centre for Tax Law.

 The seminar will overview:

 - -the substantive U.S. tax reform provisions under consideration;